Sayyid01/ReviewMaker/README.md

 - Nothing, this is the first version, what do you expect?

 ## Future plan
-- Add more styles to the preview, such as LinkedIn style, Facebook style, and Twitter style.
+- Add more review styles, such as LinkedIn style, Facebook style, and Twitter style.